 The Forty Acres Food Alliance seeks to improve the food environment for our UT Austin community.
-Through campus partnerships, community education and advocacy, the Forty Acres Food Alliance focuses on food equity, sustainable and nourishing food, and works to reduce food insecurity.
-The Forty Acres Food Alliance is committed to respecting and meeting the multicultural and diverse food needs of students, faculty, staff, and campus visitors.
+Through campus partnerships, community education and advocacy, the Forty Acres Food Alliance focuses on food equity, sustainable and nourishing food, and increasing food security.
 Our committee represents a variety of campus departments, students and student groups and always welcomes new members throughout the year.
 Want to get involved?
-Contact one of our co-chairs.
+Contact our chairperson.

 Committee meeting schedule